mgiessing/cphtestp/README.md

 `docker build --tag cphtestp .`

+If you're building on IBM Power you can specify the architecture using the appropriate build-arg:

+`docker build --build-arg ARCH=ppc64el --tag cphtestp .`

 then run in network host mode to connect and run tests against a local QM:

 `docker run -it --detach --net="host" cphtestp`